Why Tapooz Travel?

 What if I need adaptive equipment in my hotel room?

 This is also part of our core services.
 In all our main destination cities (such as San Francisco, New York, Miami, Los Angeles, Las Vegas, etc.) we routinely provide our travelers with equipment such as shower chairs, transfer benches, medical beds, personal lifts and the like.
 Typically, this is delivered and installed in the room prior to your arrival.

 What kind of lodging accommodations do you offer?

 For your stay in the larger cities, such as San Francisco, Los Angeles and New York, we typically offer at accommodations in mid-level (3*** or equivalent or better) pleasant and comfortable hotels, in centrally located neighborhoods with accessibility and proximity to main attractions, food and entertainment options, shopping and ease of transportation.

 For your stay in smaller cities and while travelling on the road, we typically offer at accommodations in mid-level (2**/3*** or equivalent or better) pleasant and comfortable hotels, motels and country inns, often with swimming pools, spa and gym, with accessibility and proximity to main attractions, food options and ease of transportation.

 In most cases, we (and/or our local partners) have physically inspected and experienced the accommodations that we recommend to you.

 Naturally, we work with you to adjust the above to your specific expectations.
-From high-end luxury Hawaiian resorts, to quality hotel chain in Scandinavia, to small boutique hotels in New York, to rustic inns along the Pacific Coast, we find the best accommodations to fit your style and your budget.
+From high-end luxury Hawaiian resorts, to quality hotel chains in Scandinavia, to small boutique hotels in New York and rustic inns along the Pacific Coast, we find the best accommodations to fit your style and your budget.